Azure/Azure-DataFactory/Samples/TwitterAnalysisSample/readme.txt

 h) Create a ADF Custom C# Activity Dll Project.
 Call it 'SentimentAnalysisService'.
 Use the 'SentimentAnalysis.cs' class file for creating Custom C# Activity project.
    Once created, you will have to zip the contents of bin/debug folder and call it 'SentimentAnalysis.zip'.
 Upload this zip to 'twitteranalysis/twitter/packages/' folder in your storage account.
    To learn more about Custom C# Activity, visit the Documentation Center for 'Azure Data Factory' and read 'Use Custom Activities in a Data Factory Pipeline'

-This sample does the following:
-a) The sample will use your raw tweets and aggregate the raw tweets to generate TweetCountPerHour, TweetCountPerDay and the Total Tweet Count.
-b) The Tweets will be passed to a 'SentimentAnalysis' model in Azure ML.
-The Sentiment Analyis Azure ML model will take the raw tweets and return whether the sentiment is 'Positive', 'Negative' or 'Neutral' along with the 'ConfidenceLevel'.
-c) Following that, the sample will aggregate the sentiment for individual tweets to determine the overall sentiment i.e. No of Tweets with Positive, Negative or Neutral Sentiment.
-d) The Aggregated Sentiment Data will be moved to Sql Azure 'ContosoTweetsAnalysis' database.